Council suggests changes to Main Street, creekside

 Buildings in Fishkill Creek’s development zone would be capped at three stories.
 Perhaps the most significant changes for the creekside zone are proposals that new developments must devote 25 percent of their space to non-residential uses, and that the city begin calculating parcels’ allowable density on buildable acreage.

 The latter change would mean that steep slopes and other unbuildable, environmentally sensitive land would not be considered when calculating density on a property.

 Several speakers suggested that new development along the creek should be predominantly, if not completely, commercial.

 Toward the end of the hearing, real estate broker Daniel Aubry offered a contrarian viewpoint, saying that people concerned about overdevelopment could stop worrying.

 “Developers have to invest a lot of money to do what they do.
 They hate uncertainty, and we have created an unsustainable level of uncertainty,” he said.
 “You need not worry about them disturbing Beacon any more.
 After the 1,000 units that have been approved [are built], it will be preserved in amber.”

 But the tone for the evening was set by the first speaker, Samantha Brittain, who asked the 75-plus audience members to stand if they opposed four-story buildings on Main Street — referring to the towering building under construction at 344 Main, which has become a lightning rod for residents’ discontent with development.

 “Your constituents are speaking to you,” she told the council as the majority of the audience rose.
 “They do not want any more 344 Main Streets.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.